Another Rushie treble

 Youngest in the cup

-2016 - Sheyi Ojo became our youngest ever FA Cup goalscorer in our 3-0 Third Round replay win at Exeter City, aged 18 years and 215 days, with midfielder João Teixeira also bagging his only reds goal.
+2016 - Sheyi Ojo became our youngest ever FA Cup goalscorer in our 3-0 Third Round replay win at Exeter City, aged 18 years and 215 days, with both he and midfielder João Teixeira bagging their only reds goals.
 Left-back José Enrique skippered the side for the only time while playing centre-half, with Joe Allen having opened the scoring.

 Marching on together